department-of-veterans-affairs/va.gov-cms/READMES/environments.md

 To connect:
 1. In terminal run `composer va:proxy:sshuttle`, should result in `client: Connected`
 1. Open a new tab in your terminal and run `ssh aegir@devshop.cms.va.gov`
-1. To get to a specific pr environment run `cd @pr1234`.
+1. To get to a specific pr environment run `cdd @pr1234`.
 This will take you to the docroot of that environment.
 Proceed to run drush commands.

 # Resources